-Oxfam's deputy CEO resigns over sex crimes scandal
+Oxfam deputy CEO quits over sex crimes scandal

 The allegations against Oxfam in two different countries have raised concerns that the problem of sex crimes by aid workers abroad could be widespread.

-Mordaunt's predecessor, Priti Patel, shared concerns about a cover-up and wrote in the Telegraph on Monday that the Oxfam scandal was just "the tip of the iceberg."
+Mordaunt's predecessor, Priti Patel, shared concerns about a coverup and wrote in the Telegraph on Monday that the Oxfam scandal was just "the tip of the iceberg."

-In an interview with Sky News Patel said: "I did my own research and I have to say I had a lot of push-back within my own department ... that is the scandal."
+In an interview with Sky News, Patel said, "I did my own research and I have to say I had a lot of pushback within my own department ... that is the scandal."

 "People knew about this," she said.